 To rely on a party is a delusion

-There is no need to look outside of the country, nor to go back very far into history, to fend the failures of parties conceived in view of a reform or reforms.
+There is no need to look outside of the country, nor to go back very far into history, to find the failures of parties conceived in view of a reform or reforms.
 The Province of Quebec supplied several examples in less than one generation.

 It was the fate of the "Action Liberale Nationale".
 It was the fate of the "Bloc Populaire".
 There were a few other attempts also, of less importance except in the minds of their authors.

-The Social Crediter in front of an election
+The Social Crediter Before an Election

-(Taken from “Vers Demain”, March 1, 1958)
+(“Vers Demain”, March 1, 1958)

-(Taken from “Vers Demain”, November 1, 1958)
+(“Vers Demain”, November 1, 1958)